The Center for People With Disabilities

 Our Advocacy Program has two complimentary branches: Systems Advocacy and Individual Advocacy.

 People with disabilities are not always fully aware of their rights and benefits.
 For those with lifelong disabilities, they may have experienced marginalization or intimidation and be cautious about defending their rights without knowledge and support.
 For those with acquired disabilities, the shift from ‘normal’ living to navigating the maze of social security, Medicaid and other benefits and considerations can be overwhelming and confusing, especially in the case of a cognitive disability.

 Our Individual Advocacy Program works with people with disabilities to inform, educate and empower individuals to self-advocate.
 We teach people what their rights are, what the laws are, and how to be assertive in the face of discrimination or even misunderstanding.
 We support individuals through this process, and over time, help them build the confidence and self-esteem to advocate for themselves.
-This could include advocating for accessibility in their apartment, or for mobility and safety devices such as shower bars; advocating for benefits both social and medical (the Affordable Care Act brought many changes that needed to be learned), for employment, and for access to public places and private businesses.
+This could include advocating for accessibility in their apartment, or for mobility and safety devices such as shower bars; advocating for benefits both social and medical, for employment, and for access to public places and private businesses.
 Our goal is to support people with disabilities through the learning process and empower people to feel confident self-advocating for independent living and their own individual goals.